Defect dynamics in growing bacterial colonies

-Several studies considered two-dimensional bacterial colony growth by describing the system as a liquid crystal mostly by using continuous hydrodynamic models~\cite{Doostmohammadi2018, DellArciprete2018}.
-In this paper, we complement these studies with a bottom-up approach consisting of an agent-based model for two-dimensional bacterial colony growth.
-In doing so, we are able to capture the local mechanical interactions between active agents which result in complex behavior on a much larger scale.
+As bacterial colonies typically contain hundreds to a few thousands of individuals, the properties of the individual bacteria can affect those of the colony.
+We therefore use agent-based modeling to capture the local mechanical interactions between active agents which result in complex behavior on a much larger scale.
 Moreover, it helps us to easily track defects and their dynamics, since they naturally emerge from local interactions.
-We find, in experiments and simulations, that these defects are created at a rate that corresponds to the exponential growth of the colony, resulting in a stable defect density.
+We find, in experiments and simulations, that these defects are created at a rate that corresponds to the exponential growth of the colony, resulting in a stable defect density, as also found in a continuous model~\cite{DellArciprete2018}.
 In addition to advective motion due to colony growth, the defects moreover exhibit super-diffusive behavior with Gamma-distributed step sizes.
-Both of these observations directly result from the discrete nature of the particles in the colony, which both change shape and multiply by dividing over time.
-While continuum models can qualitatively predict some properties of these colonies like their pressure profile, we show that quantitiative agreement requires corrections depending on the average aspect ratio of the particles.
-Furthermore, this aspect ratio is also the main regulator of various other geometric and toplogical properties of the system, including the local order and correlation length.
+Both of these observations directly result from the discrete nature of the particles in the colony.
+While continuum models can qualitatively predict some properties of these colonies like their pressure profile, we show that quantitative agreement requires corrections depending on the average aspect ratio of the particles.
+Furthermore, this aspect ratio is also the main regulator of various other geometric and topological properties of the system, including the local order and correlation length.